 - Have a veterinarian-recommended food that serves a certain purpose for your pet.

 - Don’t have time or patience to wait for orders to be delivered

 Let’s take a look at each service side by side in various categories.
 You can decide for yourself which one is a more attractive deal for you, or which one won’t work out the best for your situation.

 The ingredients are quite possibly the most important aspect of these food services.
 They share a few things in common (such as limited ingredients lists) but also have a slightly different viewpoint on additives and their usefulness.
 Let’s look.

 Ollie is very open about their ingredients, which is a fresh approach considering there is a lot of chances to exploit loopholes in the FDA requirements when it comes to canine suitability.
 Ollie uses only fresh, human-grade ingredients and keeps the number of ingredients to a minimum.

-Each of their meats come from grain-free farms in the United States (except for the lamb, which comes from US farms as well as Australian farms.).
+Each of their meats come from grain-free farms in the United States (except for the lamb, which comes from both US farms and Australian farms.).
 Their meats include chicken, turkey, lamb, and beef.

-Their meat is also grain-free, hormone free and highly nutritious.
+Their meat is also grain-free, hormone-free and quite nutritious.
 You will find chicken, turkey, beef, and pork on their recipes.

-Instead of adding vitamins enriched ingredients, NNN has a certified veterinarian mix that comes in each meal.
+Instead of adding vitamin-enriched ingredients, NomNom (aka as NNN) has a certified veterinarian mix that comes in each meal.
 The vitamins are measured and added from a recipe created by Dr. Justin Shmalberg and include things like copper, manganese, thiamine, Vitamin E, B1 and B2, selenium, B12, and Vitamin D3.